 The problem with identifying someone of Pakistani, Indian or Bangladeshi origin as ‘Asian’ is the absurd geographical and linguistic innaccuracy.
 Asia’s a huge continent, stretching from Turkey to the eastern edge of Russia.
 Three countries occupying about one twentieth of Asia’s land mass have hijacked the name of the whole continent.

 The phrase ‘from the Indian subcontinent‘ is still used occasionally (and is geographically valid – the ‘subcontinent’ was once a continent, until it collided with Asia); but it sounds clumsy and smacks of empire.
 Apparently.
 However, it’s useful when it might be unclear to say ‘South Asia’.
 Eg: ‘the shalwar kameez, which originated in the Punjab region, is now popular throughout the Indian subcontinent‘.
-(I’ve used it in a post about racism.)
+(This sentence is from my post about racism.)

 Not long ago, Pakistan was India; and some people still think of ‘India’ – lazily or nostalgically – as the name of the region.
 Consequently, the most likely scenario for causing offence is inadvertently calling someone who happens to be of Pakistani origin ‘Indian’.